 INDICATIONS:

-2. To evaluate solid tumors of abdominal organs such as Hepatocellular Carcinoma, Adenocarcinoma, Haemangioma etc.
+1. To evaluate cystic disease of abdominal organs.2.
+To evaluate solid tumors of abdominal organs such as Hepatocellular Carcinoma, Adenocarcinoma, Haemangioma etc.

 3. To demonstrate inflammatory changes of abdominal organs such as cirrhosis, abscess, cholecystitis, cholelithiasis, pancreatitis, ascitis, peritoneal metastasis, pyelonephritis etc.